About

 Impact

-• Organizing donors: We unite our community of donors behind a shared vision and membership philosophy, and host 1-2 educational events per month to ground us in our values, desired outcomes, and strategies.
+Organizing donors: We unite our community of donors behind a shared vision and membership philosophy, and host several educational events per year to ground us in our values, desired outcomes, and strategies.

-• Electing a representative government: In 2019 we launched the First Mile Circle — a first of its kind program in the country to support progressive candidates of color in down ballot races.
-We have helped to elect more than 50 transformational community leaders, contributing to increased representation at all levels of office, from city and county councils to port commissioners, judicial seats, state legislature, and more.
+Electing a representative government: In 2019 we launched the First Mile Circle — a first of its kind program in the country to support progressive candidates of color in down ballot races.
+In the first five years of the program, our cross-class, multi-racial donor circle moved nearly $1.6 million in total to 138 progressive candidates of color across 30 of Washington state’s 39 counties, helping 72 community leaders win and step into public office.
+These wins have contributed to increased representation at all levels of office, from city and county councils to port commissioners, judicial seats, state legislature, and more.

-• Capacity building: We provide grantees with additional as-needed capacity building grants — beyond our baseline general operating funds — for hard-to-fund needs that strengthen their organization (i.e. board development, data systems and technologies, strategic planning processes, coaching, etc.).
+Capacity building: We provide grantees with additional as-needed capacity building grants — beyond our baseline general operating funds — for hard-to-fund needs that strengthen their organization, such as board development, data systems and technologies, strategic planning processes, coaching, and more.

 Thank you